 iisreset /noforce

-If you are using RD Gateway, make sure that it is not used for connection of the internal clients (Bypass RD Gateway server for local address option has to be checked).
+If Remote Desktop Gateway is used, ensure that it is not used to connect internal clients (the Bypass RD Gateway server for local address option should be checked).

-To prevent this message from being displayed each time at user logon, you need to get the SSL certificate thumbprint on the RD Connection Broker and add it to the list of trusted rdp publishers.
-To do this, run the PowerShell command on the RDS Connection Broker server:
+Now you need to obtain the SSL certificate thumbprint of the RD Connection Broker and add it to the list of trusted RDP publishers.
+For that, run the following PowerShell command on the RDS Connection Broker host:

 Get-Childitem CERT:\LocalMachine\My

-Copy the value of the certificate thumbprint and add it to the list of thumbprints in the policy Specify SHA1 thumbprints of certificates representing RDP publishers (Computer Configuration -> Administrative Templates -> Windows Desktop Services -> Remote Desktop Connection Client).
+Copy the value of the certificate’s thumbprint and add it to the Specify SHA1 thumbprints of certificates representing RDP publishers policy (Computer Configuration -> Administrative Templates -> Windows Desktop Services -> Remote Desktop Connection Client).

 Your Windows logon credentials will be used to connect.

-To use Web SSO on RD Web Access, please note that it is recommended to use Internet Explorer with enabled Active X component named Microsoft Remote Desktop Services Web Access Control (MsRdpClientShell).
+To use Web SSO on RD Web Access, please note that it is recommended to use Internet Explorer with enabled Active X component named Microsoft Remote Desktop Services Web Access Control (MsRdpClientShell, MsRdpWebAccess.dll).

 Hi,